-As described here and there, Chi2 feature selection can be used in order to filter a set of words that have a low dependency with a given class C.
+As described here and here, $\chi^2$ feature selection can be used in order to filter a set of words that have a low dependency with a given class C.

 In my case, I have a corpus of documents where each is assigned a sentiment (positive or negative).
-After pre-processing my text (stopwords, stemming and removing words that appear in less than 1%/more than 50% of my documents), I define my positive class as any word contained in a document with positive sentiment, and same for the negative one.
+After pre-processing my text—stopwords, stemming and removing words that appear in less than 1% or in more than 50% of my documents—I define my positive class as any word contained in a document with positive sentiment and similarly for the negative one.

 Is there something that I'm not doing well?
 If not, is there a trick or an alternative I could use to avoid this problem?